 Sulphur naturally occurs in crude oil.
-If the sulphur is not removed during the refining process, it will contaminate vehicle fuel.
+If the sulphur is not removed during the refining process, it will remain in the vehicle fuel.
+Cross-contamination also can occur in the fuel distribution system.
 Sulphur can have a significant effect on engine life by leading to corrosion and wear of engine systems.
 As shown in Figure 6, relative engine life decreases as the sulphur level increases.